 The McKinsey Insight Program, in short, is a recruiting event for Advanced Degree candidates.
-It’s held during May in cities around the country.
-Here is a list of 2020 locations and dates:
+It will be held virtually March 31st and April 1st, with optional supplemental events.

 In addition, by participating in learning modules, each attendee is introduced to McKinsey’s proven problem-solving approach and how it can be used to troubleshoot even the toughest client challenges.
 Beyond that, attendees are immersed in how data drives McKinsey consulting engagements – not unlike clinical trials or research studies in academia.